SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-15-xna-in-windows-8-from-dream-to-reality.markdown

 # Introduction

-With the advent of the Intel App-Up challenge I decide to break convention and try something seemingly not attempted before with Windows 8, get a XNA game up and running using native XNA.&nbsp; If you just use a current XNA project on Windows 8 you will only have access to keyboard/mouse and gamepad input&nbsp; (no touch or accelerometer), you also wont be able to use any other devices / features of Windows 8 either.
+With the advent of the Intel App-Up challenge I decide to break convention and try something seemingly not attempted before with Windows 8, get a XNA game up and running using native XNA.
+If you just use a current XNA project on Windows 8 you will only have access to keyboard/mouse and gamepad input  (no touch or accelerometer), you also wont be able to use any other devices / features of Windows 8 either.

 Taking my original Starter 3D XNA project I am building it from the ground up using Visual Studio 2012 and going beyond by making it a more full-fledged game.